Our Diastasis Recti Abdominis Rehab Program Helps You Correct Your Mommy Pooch! We are Specialists at Assessing and Treating DRA

 The pelvic floor muscles work in conjunction with the abdominal wall.
 Every time your abdominals contract, your pelvic floor muscles should also be working.
 We find that our patients who have a mommy pooch also have pelvic floor dysfunction.
 To effectively resolve the bulge in your abdomen and restore integrity to your core, we must rehabilitate your pelvic floor also, which is one thing that renders our diastasis recti abdominis rehab program more effective than anything else you will try.
 If you are interested in learning more contact us here or fill out this online inquiry and we will be in touch.
 We offer in person appointments in Grand Rapids and online appointments via telehealth.

-A huge bonus of our diastasis recti abdominis rehab program is that any pelvic floor symptoms you are having, such as incontinence with laughing, pelvic pressure, urinary urgency, painful intercourse or constipation will improve.
+A huge bonus of our diastasis recti abdominis rehab program is our holistic approach, so that any pelvic floor symptoms you are having, such as incontinence with laughing, pelvic pressure, urinary urgency, painful intercourse or constipation will improve.

 We aren’t tooting our own horn here.
 We are simply telling you what our patients have told us, which is